Reviews You Can Rely On

 Credit: Katie Brown

 Another design feature that affects our comfort on the trail is the hip belt.
-Most of the packs in this review have a load-bearing hip belt, but we still found a varying degree of comfort between some of them.
-The Osprey Tempest 20, Gregory Juno 24, Decathlon Quechua, and Gregory Jade 28 all have hip belts that effectively cover our hip bones with wide padding.
+Most of the packs in this review have a load-bearing hip belt, but we still found a varying degree of comfort between how they each performed.
+The Osprey Tempest 20, Gregory Juno 24, Decathlon Quechua, and Gregory Jade 28 all have hip belts that effectively cover our testers' hip bones with wide padding.
 Some options we tested, like the REI Trail 25, Deuter Speed Lite 21, and Gregory Nano, have webbing-only hip belts.
-They'll help keep the bag from shifting around on your back, but they don't transfer any of the load off your shoulders.
-We feel less comfortable in all of those models when carrying loads in them as a result.
+These minimalist designs help keep the bag from shifting around on your back, but they don't transfer any load off your shoulders, making them less comfortable when carrying heavier weights.

 daypack womens - the difference between a load-bearing hipbelt (left) and a webbing...